Hina Khan Is NOT Quitting Kasautii Zindagii Kay 2; Announces Her Cannes Debut!

 Is Hina Quitting Kasautii?

 When Spotboye asked her whether she plans to make a comeback later on the show, she said, 'Depends I might or I might not.'
-This statement made may speculate that she is quitting the show.
-Fans started requesting her not to quit the show and even asked her to confirm whether she is quitting the show or not?
+This statement made many speculate that she is quitting the show.
+Fans started requesting her not to quit the show and even asked her to confirm whether she is quitting the show or not.

 The Actress Clarifies…